KOTOR-Community-Portal/mod-builds/mod_builds/k1/spoiler-free_mobile.md

 ### General Instructions

-See [here](/modding/mod_builds/k1/android.html) for general install instructions for Android.
+See [here](/modding/mod_builds/k1/android.html) for general install instructions for Android, adopted from a reddit thread by Rasral123 with our thanks.
 You will need to install all mods to the referenced dummy directory on your PC or Mac *first*, then move that completed package over all at once to your phone in order for the builds to apply properly.

 For iOS users, there is a tentative method to install these mods on an un-jailbroken iOS device [here](/modding/mod_builds/k1/ios.html).